 How the COVID-19 Impacted Social Media Consumption

-To understand the state of social media influencer marketing in the pandemic, we have to first analyze how the pandemic and the lockdown has changed the consumption pattern of social media within people.
+To understand the state of social media influencer marketing in the pandemic, we have to first analyze how the pandemic and the lockdown have changed the consumption pattern of social media among people.

 More Traffic and Better Engagement:

 Unlike the old times when social media was merely a pass-time or a distraction on the side, social media right now is the major form of mass interaction.
 With people’s social life being taken away from them, social media has quickly become the compensation for that.
 People are spending even more of their time on social media, especially Instagram.

 According to the statistics collected regarding the usage of social media collected, Instagram’s total user size is now 28% more than what it used to be before lockdown.
 This is because social media, especially Instagram is no longer a platform merely for entertainment.
 During the pandemic, the users have started to consume social media as a major source for news and updates from around the world.
 This has widened.

 The video streaming apps like Tik-Tok also grew rapidly during the lockdown.
 Tik-Tok also recently emerged as a platform for influencer marketing after brands realized the amount of engagement that the platform and its influencers received.